cosmopaladin/pandas-challenge/README.md

 1. Schools over the size of 2000 studends had a significantly lower overall passing rate
 2. Charter schools had a significantly higher overall passing rate
 3. Interestingly the amount of money spent per student did not seem to correlate with test scores

+## Code attributions/sources
+1. github copilot was used when working on this